Libberator/Libberator.github.io/_posts/2023-01-06-naming-conventions.md

 No, I don't mean that in the "you're in trouble" sense, but more literally: we *need* to be able to communicate more clearly.
 When something is written in text, it can be hard to determine the *\*intent\** behind the words or *where they're coming from*.
 Words and phrases can have many different meanings to different people, often requiring surrounding context to decipher.
-But what if you aren't given enough context or can't infer intent? (see: <a href="https://www.youtube.com/watch?v=sngRrkQayDA">Key & Peele - "When a Text Conversation Goes Very Wrong"</a>)
+But what if you aren't given enough context or can't infer intent? (see: <a href="https://www.youtube.com/watch?v=sngRrkQayDA" target="_blank">Key & Peele - "When a Text Conversation Goes Very Wrong"</a>)

 That's where **coding/naming conventions** come in. :heart_eyes: They're like the emojis of modern communication, able to pack a lot of info in such a small space. :100: